What I thought was perhaps a retinal detachment turned out to be much less serious. I wish I had known the facts I will share with you.

 Going Over the Results of the Retinal Scan

 After the scan, I was taken fairly quickly into the doctor's office.
 The pictures from the scan were attached to a whiteboard on his wall.
 He explained what was happening with my eyes.
 As we age—I am 72—the vitreous (clear gel that fills the eyeballs) tends to dry out and detach from the eye completely.
 As this happens, clumps of the material that makes up the vitreous—mostly collagen—break off and form what you see as floaters.

-He said that as the vitreous detaches, one will experience an increased number of floaters, and sometimes, larger ones.
+He said that as the vitreous detaches, one will experience an increased number of floaters and, sometimes, larger ones.
 He actually showed me the floater that was bothering me in the picture from the scan.
-It appeared as small dark spot.
+It appeared as a small dark spot.